codeabit/qmk_firmware/readme.md

 To build the firmware, navigate into the `codeabit` folder an run `./build.sh`.
 Since I'm running on an Apple Silicon Mac, I launch a container running linux with the `qmk_firmware` folder mounted to do the actual build.
 It's bit slower doing the build on folder mounted from MacOS, but it has the advantage that I can just run the script and the `.hex` firmware is generated right in the `codeabit` folder.
 The build requires that docker is installed and running.

 To install, I've been using QMK Toolbox.
 I installed the `qmk-toolbox` from homebrew.
 To program the keyboard, just connect the USB-C cable to the keyboard, momentarily hold down the outer corner keys on the keyboard to put it into flash mode, and then click the "Flash" button on the QMK Toolbox.
+Each side needs to be flashed separately.

 ![QMK Toolbox](./qmk-toolbox.png)